semantic-systems/coypu-temporal-extraction-service-machamp/temporal-data/README.md

 This directory contains already converted datasets in most of the required formats.
 It is possible to use the pre-converted datasets with the models (both UIE and MaChAmp).
-If the whole crossvalidation process is to be reproduced, it is required to convert the datasets with the provided scripts.
+If the whole crossvalidation process is to be reproduced, it is required to convert the datasets with the provided scripts, because the crossvalidation folds are not available in this directory (they can be easily produced with the provided scripts).

 The structure of this directory is the following: